joelfrenette/agentic-engineering-starter-kit/README.txt

                         ~45 minutes to complete.

   2-COPY-TO-PROJECT/    Copy the rules files for YOUR tool into your project.
-                        Always include CONTEXT.md and PROMPT-LOG.md.
-                        Also include DESIGN.md and SECURITY_RULES.md.

   3-PASTE-INTO-CHAT/    Paste MORPHEUS-SYSTEM-PROMPT.md as your first message
                         in every new chat session.
 This starts the entire loop.